uwueviee/asta/README.md

 6. Edit config.json, in the same folder as the repo rename config.json.example and edit it.

 At this point you should be able to start the bot up and test it out.

+A mirror of the code is located at [GitLab](https://gitlab.com/pretzelca/asta/tree/master)